chaitanya2593/SPM_G3/README.md

 ## Code Usage

 Overall end-to-end process has been divided into 6 steps.
 The execution of the files should also be in the same order.
-In individual teh required input files are already mentioned in the code comments.
+In individual the required input files are already mentioned in the code comments.

 - 1_data_exploration.ipynb
   - There are close to 13000 company 10-k fillings and since our objective is to perform analysis for one file we have